modular/modular/LLCL/docs/WorkQueueNonblocking.md

-Many clients of `LLCL::Runtime` will themselves be built with blocking expectations (purely async-safe code is still relatively unusual) so there is a top-level `WorkQueue::await` call which blocks the client thread waiting for some set of values to resolve.
-Since this is a blocking call, it should not be called from within the work queue itself.
+Many clients of `LLCL::Runtime` will themselves be built with blocking expectations (purely async-safe code is still relatively unusual) so there is a top-level `await` call which waits until a specified set of values are complete before returning.
+It doesn't block: it donates the client thread to running work in the work queue until the values of interest are available.

+That said, it is better to avoid using this - particularly if you are working with accelerators - because you typically want the client thread to go off and discover new work, not running existing background tasks.

 ### The "Missing" I/O Subsystem in LLCL